KannZz3/CN-Futures-Multi-Agent-Trading-System/README.md

 # CN Futures Multi-Agent Trading System

+A modular quantitative research framework for Chinese commodity futures trading, focused on combining live-market intuition, machine-learning-based factor selection, leakage-safe validation, and multi-agent decision architecture.

+This repository is built around a practical trading problem: how to identify medium-frequency directional opportunities in Chinese commodity futures when liquidity, open interest, capital concentration, fundamental pressure, and technical trend begin to align.

+---

-# About the Author
+## About the Author

 This framework is informed by the author's live trading experience in Chinese commodity futures markets.
+Before formalizing the system into a research framework, the author developed and applied a discretionary futures trading process centered on full-market screening, abnormal open interest, capital accumulation, long-short positioning intensity, and fundamental confirmation of deliverable commodities.

 The figure below shows the author's personal trading results from **2023-06-01 to 2024-06-01**, recorded through a verified brokerage account at **华安期货 (Huaan Futures)**.
-The results are independent of this research repository and are provided solely as context for the author's practical market background.
+These results are independent of this research repository and are provided only as background context for the author's practical market experience.

 ![Live Trading Performance — 2023-06 to 2024-06](Backtest/real_trading_result.jpg)